judithpillado/java-beginner-tutorial/README.md

 }
 ```

-As you can see I've stored the operation in the `operation` variable because now the rest of the code gets more readable.
-Also we need to get the first charater of the string stored in `args[2]` because we want to work with charaters instead of strings.
-The result variable has to be initialized to because it is now only set if the operation is equal to `A`.
+It is a good idea to store the operation in the `operation` variable because then the rest of the code gets more readable.
+Also we need to get the first charater of the string stored in `args[2]` because we want the charater the user passed to our calculator.
+The result variable has to be initialized because it is now only set if the operation is equal to `A`.

-The if condition is a check if the `operation` is equal to `'A'`.
-Since `=` is an assignment there is also the `==` to check for equality.
+The if condition checks if the `operation` is equal to `'A'`.
+Since `=` is an assignment we need another way to check for equality.
+In Java we can do this using `==`.

-The if statement can also be extended with an `else` or an `else if` branch.
+When we need more than one branch (as we do here) we can add more branches to the if statement by adding `else if` and an `else` branch.
 Using these concepts we can also add the branches for the other operations.

 ```java
 public class Calculator {